Roasted Papaya With Brown Sugar

 4

 Enjoy roasted papaya just as you would roasted squash—chopped and tossed in a warm salad, paired with a protein, or filled with grains and cooked vegetables.
-You can also serve it with ice cream or yogurt for a tropical-themed dessert.
+You can also serve them with ice cream or yogurt for a tropical-themed dessert.

-What Kind of Papaya to Use
+The Best Kind of Papaya to Use

 How to Cut Papaya